Benefits of Rebounding Exercises – Introduction

-The acceleration and deceleration of jumping up and down on a mini-trampoline get your lymph flowing, strengthening your immune system and fighting disease in the process.
+The acceleration and deceleration of jumping up and down on a mini-trampoline get your lymph system flowing, strengthens your immune cells, and fights disease in the process.

-There are few benefits of rebounding more critical today than strengthening your immune system in the current climate of social distancing and self-quarantine to shield yourself from the Corona Virus Pandemic.
+There are few benefits of rebounding more critical today than strengthening your immune system in the current climate of social distancing and self-quarantine to shield yourself from serious respiratory viruses.

 As a form of aerobic exercise, rebounding is hard to beat.

-As a result, aerobic exercise like rebounding lowers your risk of several severe illnesses and disease, including:
+As a result, aerobic types of exercise like rebounding can lower your risk of chronic disease, including: